Is the five-flow conjecture almost false?: Introduction

-It is worth stressing that the Birkhoff-Lewis theorem \cite{BL46} provides a uniform upper bound for the real zeros of the chromatic polynomial of {\em all}\/ planar graphs, namely $Q=5$.
-However, such an upper bound (if it actually exists at all!) is not known for the real zeros of the flow polynomial of arbitrary bridgeless graphs. \footnote{ Obviously, $\Phi_G(Q)=0$ if $G$ has a bridge, because of the ``nowhere zero'' condition. } The existence of such uniform upper bound and its value, if it does exist, are long-standing open problems in Combinatorics.
+It is worth stressing that the Birkhoff--Lewis theorem \cite{BL46} provides a uniform upper bound for the real zeros of the chromatic polynomial of {\em all}\/ loopless planar graphs, namely $Q=5$.
+However, such an upper bound (if it actually exists at all!) is not known for the real zeros of the flow polynomial of arbitrary bridgeless graphs.
+(Obviously, $\Phi_G(Q)=0$ if $G$ has a bridge, because of the ``nowhere zero'' condition.)
+The existence of such uniform upper bound and its value, if it does exist, are long-standing open problems in Combinatorics.

 Consider now arbitrary (not necessarily planar) bridgeless graphs $G$.
-Because there exist graphs not admitting a nowhere zero 4--flow,\footnote{ Indeed, the Petersen graph---which is a special case $G(5,2)$ of the generalised Petersen graphs $G(n,k)$ to be defined in section~\ref{sec.tm} below---has the flow polynomial $\Phi_{G(5,2)}(Q) = (Q-1)(Q-2)(Q-3)(Q-4)(Q^2-5Q+10)$, which vanishes at $Q=4$. } the strongest possible results for integer and real flow roots are given respectively by the following two well--known conjectures:
+Because there exist graphs not admitting a nowhere zero 4--flow, the strongest possible results for integer and real flow roots are given, respectively, by the following two well--known conjectures:

 \begin{conjecture} [Tutte's five--flow conjecture \cite{Tutte54,Tutte_book,Jaeger}] For any bridgeless graph $G$, $\Phi_G(5) > 0$. \end{conjecture}